DallanQ/lotr_journeys_in_middle_earth/Reference.md

 Selecting an enemy group's portrait opens the enemy menu for that group.
 Players use this menu while attacking enemies during the game.

-> Image of a screen interface of an enemy group, which shows the enemy, with the modifier buttons of the enemy, the health bars, 5 set of enemy portraits to select from,the enemy bar,, the hit counter of the enemy and the button to applt the hits.
+> Image of an enemy menu showing various elements marked with arrows: a selected enemy summary (1), a modifier button (2), a hit counter (3), an apply button (4), an enemy bar (5), an selected portrait (6) and a health button (7)

 1. **Selected Enemy Summary:** This box displays the name of the selected enemy group.
 If the group is elite, it also lists the group's bonuses.
 The heroes can select any bonus to view its effect.

 2. **Modifier Buttons:** Heroes select modifier buttons to add those modifiers to an attack.